-This work describes a novel AD technique (LbL-AD) for push-broom hyperspectral sensors.
+This work describes a novel anomaly detection technique (LbL-AD, or Line-by-Line Anomaly Detection) for pushbroom hyperspectral sensors.
 The algorithm is premised on the concept of orthogonal subspace projection, similar to other ones encountered in the scientific literature, but after an initial stage involving the first n scanned lines, it is combined with a line-by-line processing chain.
-A detailed behavior of the algorithm is described and experimental results are obtained using quality metrics for different synthetic and real images as, for instance, the one captured with our hyperspectral flying platform, showing an excellent performance compared to the relevant state-of-the-art proposals, such as OSPRX and PLP-KRXD.
-From these results, it is concluded that LbL-AD is an attractive candidate for hyperspectral imagery, opening a new frontier in a myriad of applications in which real time and low computational cost is mandatory.
+A detailed behavior of the algorithm is described and experimental results are obtained using quality metrics for different synthetic and real images as for instance the one captured with our hyperspectral flying platform, showing an excellent performance compared to relevant state-of-the-art proposals such as OSPRX and PLP-KRXD.
+From these results it is concluded that LbL-AD is an attractive candidate for hyperspectral imaginary, opening a new frontier in myriad of applications in which real-time and low computational cost is mandatory.